Home/College Basketball

 Imago

-For the first time since 2013–14, there’s no UConn vs. South Carolina showdown on the schedule.
-The matchup that’s been the crown jewel of women’s college basketball for the past decade won’t be happening…. at least not in the regular season.
-So when the schedules dropped and that game was nowhere to be found, the internet did what it does best: it started spreading rumors about Dawn Staley ducking the matchup after last season’s 23-point loss in the national championship game.
-But the Gamecocks head coach had the perfect response for all the chatter after it was announced that these two powerhouse programs will face off again next year in the regular season.
+For the first time since 2013-14, there’s no UConn vs. South Carolina showdown on the schedule.
+The matchup that has been the crown jewel of women’s college basketball for the past decade won’t be happening… at least not in the regular season.
+So when the schedules dropped, and the tie was nowhere to be found, the internet did what it does best: it started spreading rumors about Dawn Staley avoiding the matchup after last season’s 23-point loss in the national championship game.
+But the Gamecocks’ head coach appears to have been ready with the perfect response.

 Watch What’s Trending Now!

-In a clip shared by reporter Chaz Frazier, Dawn Staley addressed the accusations that South Carolina was “ducking” UConn this season.
-She made her stance clear, saying: “It is important.
+In a clip shared by reporter Chaz Frazier, Dawn Staley addressed the accusations, saying, “It is important.
 We’ve been accused of ducking and all of that crap.
 Like, come on, we’ve played UConn for the past, I don’t know, 11 seasons.
 Now is the time to duck?
 We could have ducked seven, eight, nine years ago.”

 ADVERTISEMENT

-Staley continued, saying: “No, it just so happened that they had more games scheduled in their conference, so it was hard to continue the home-and-home.
+“No, it just so happened that they had more games scheduled in their conference, so it was hard to continue the home-and-home.
 But we were going to find a way to play.
-Unfortunately for us, it’s in the Hall of Fame event.
+Unfortunately for us, it’s at the Hall of Fame event.
 So it’s great competition for us and for women’s basketball.”

 ADVERTISEMENT

-To make the matchup possible, the game was shifted from its traditional February slot to November, when both teams have more flexibility in their schedules.
-A smart solution but one that comes with a downside for UConn.
+To make the matchup possible, the game was shifted from its traditional February slot to November of the following season, when both teams have more flexibility in their schedules.
+A smart solution.
+However, it comes with a downside for UConn.
 The Huskies usually count on facing top-tier opponents like South Carolina during Big East play to stay battle-tested heading into March.
 With the expanded conference schedule, those high-caliber midseason tests won’t be as easy to squeeze in anymore.

 ADVERTISEMENT